Code-Institute-Submissions/zappyemem-PeaceFitness_/README.md

                        It also displays an overlay of a welcome text for the users experience and interaction.
 This is to have an easy way to access the membership form.

-             - About:  This section is to keep thr user informed about the gym.
+             - About:  This section is to keep the user informed about the gym.
 Its aim and why they should choose to gym with us.

              - Services: This section is designed to show the users the different programs and classes offered by the gym to its members to help them get closer towards achieving their desired goals.